-- Students with last name starting with K to R can contact Rob Michaud
+- Students with last name starting with D to R can contact Rob Michaud

-- Students with last name starting with S to Z can contact Tricia Patel
+- Students with last name starting with A to C and S to Z can contact Tricia Patel

 We also host a Health and Wellness counsellor on site once a week to assist students in managing academic and personal stress.
 And if you’re an international student, you may find it useful to talk with our dedicated international student advisor.

 Our goal is to help make the transition from high school to university as smooth as possible, and to ensure that you have the tools you need to succeed in your program at Rotman Commerce.
 The various forms of personal and academic support available on campus are some of those tools.
 Please use them when you find yourself in need.
 You’ll be glad you did.